shrimpnaur/amfoss-tasks/task-06/Documentation.md

 Unified Font: Ensures a consistent font style across dropdowns and menus.

 Customization Features
--Dynamic Font Adjustments: Text elements across the app are easier to read with larger font sizes for key components.
+- Dynamic Font Adjustments: Text elements across the app are easier to read with larger font sizes for key components.
--Minimalist Design: Removal of background gradients keeps the design sleek and professional.
+- Minimalist Design: Removal of background gradients keeps the design sleek and professional.
--Custom Controls: Enhanced buttons, icons, and sliders ensure that users can interact with the interface effortlessly.
+- Custom Controls: Enhanced buttons, icons, and sliders ensure that users can interact with the interface effortlessly.
--This setup offers a modern, elegant Spotify UI, with easily customizable elements for further personalization.
+- This setup offers a modern, elegant Spotify UI, with easily customizable elements for further personalization.

 Usage
-Step 1: Place the color.ini in the Spicetify themes directory (~/.config/spicetify/Themes).
+- Step 1: Place the color.ini in the Spicetify themes directory (~/.config/spicetify/Themes).
-Step 2: Save the CSS modifications in a corresponding .css file in the same folder.
+- Step 2: Save the CSS modifications in a corresponding .css file in the same folder.
-Step 3: Run spicetify apply to apply the theme.
+- Step 3: Run spicetify apply to apply the theme.
-Step 4: Restart Spotify for the changes to take effect.
+- Step 4: Restart Spotify for the changes to take effect.